ForgedApps/docs/content/privacy.md

 ## Contact Us

-If you have questions about our Privacy Policy or security practices, or if you wish to exercise any of your data rights, you can contact us at:
+If you have questions about our Privacy Policy or security practices, or if you wish to exercise any of your data rights, you can contact us at support@forgedapps.com

-Forged Apps LLC
-Email: privacy@forgedapps.com

 ## Legal Compliance

 This Privacy Policy complies with applicable data protection laws including state privacy laws and industry standards.
 We are committed to protecting your privacy rights and maintaining transparency about our data practices.

-*Last Updated: March 6, 2025*
+*Last Updated: March 7, 2025*